Niemietz/massimp/README.md

 Created by **Renan Niemietz Cardoso**

+Read this in other languages: *[Português do Brasil](https://github.com/Niemietz/massimp/blob/master/README.pt-br.md)*.

 ## Description

 Massimp generates an input file element and other components such as buttons and tables in order to allow users to simply choose a spreadsheet file, relates each column with their corresponding object property and finally generates a javascript object to work with.
-Massimp simplify the way user's deal with a large amount of data when they need to be registered in database or something else.
+Massimp simplify the way users deal with a large amount of data when they need to be registered in database or something else.

 ## Dependencies